Andresp08/SpringBoot-Veterinaria-App/README.md

 ## Welcome! 👋

-## VetySystem is pet clinic, you can go with your pet and receive attention from a profesional medical pet.
+## VetySystem is a pet clinic, you can go with your pet and receive attention from a profesional medical pet.

 ### This project contains: